sannshaikh23/Split-Wise-System/README.md

-This is a Spli-wise System in C language using Greedy Algorithms.<br>
+This is a Split-wise System in C language using Greedy Algorithms.<br>
 This is used for Splitting bills among friends or family members.